jennabehrendt/sustainability-data-analysis/README.md

 # sustainability-data-analysis
+Thanks to [HaywardMorihara](https://github.com/HaywardMorihara) for help getting started!

 ## Goal:
-Learn the skills necessary for a role where which requires sourcing and/or analysis of data for making decisions.
+Learn the skills necessary for a role that requires sourcing and/or analysis of data for making decisions.
 With a particular interest in environmental/energy data.

 Desired Skills:
 - Coding basics (variables, types, control-flow, prints, functions, classes, libraries